VESTABURG HIGH SCHOOL COUNSELING OFFICE

 The FAFSA can be completed any time after October 1st of the students senior year.
 You must submit this form in order to be considered for all federal financial aid programs, most institutional programs, and most state programs.
 Young Men, please be aware that you must also register with selective service (www.sss.gov) when you turn 18 to qualify for federal aid programs.

 What is needed:

 - Parents tax forms, if you do not have your tax returns completed in time to apply for financial aid, you can use an estimate of income and taxes to file your FAFSA

 - Student's FAFSA Pin Number - This can be easily be obtained at www.pin.edu.gov ; your student will need this number inorder for his/her FAFSA to be completed.

-Senoirs, please remember to send your transcripts request via Parchment to colleges and universities you are applying to.
+Seniors, please remember to send your transcript requests via Parchment to colleges and universities you are applying to.